benrabe93/LightGPR/README.md

-**Disclaimer:** This package is fully functional.
-However, it is still under further development.

 # :zap: LightGPR
 LightGPR is a *minimalist* Python repository designed for effortless creation of Gaussian Process Regression (GPR) models in an object-oriented manner.
 With a focus on simplicity, this repository offers a streamlined approach to implement GPR, allowing users to quickly prototype and experiment with Gaussian processes without unnecessary complexity.